 Partners and spouses have access to the same career support, coaching and training from CABA as ICAEW members to help them find work after they relocate.
 However, even with relevant experience and transferrable qualifications, visas often restrict the amount or type of work that an accompanying spouse or partner can do.
 Rules are different from country to country so it's important to check the terms carefully.

 Without the right to be able work, partners can lose not just their own financial independence, but also a sense of their identity.
-CABA's life coaching and emotional support can help partners to deal with stress, readjust to their new circumstances and rediscover their own sense of purpose.
+CABA's emotional support can help partners to deal with stress, readjust to their new circumstances and rediscover their own sense of purpose.

 Settling into a new job with new colleagues can be exciting but it can become stressful when you're also moving into a different culture, far from the support of family and your network of friends.
 So if you find that you're feeling lonely, daunted by learning a new language or overwhelmed by living in a new country then call CABA where we can offer you the listening ear of our counsellors any time, 24 hours a day.